Sadiq Public School

 The Sadiq Public School (SPS) is a college-preparatory boarding school located in Bahawalpur, Punjab, Pakistan.
 It also takes day pupils.
-It is one of the largest schools in Pakistan and its area of 451 acre makes it both the largest in the country and in continental Asia.
+Its area of 451 acre makes it both the largest school in the country and in continental Asia.

 The curriculum includes education from KG to O-level and A-level as well as local board Matriculation/Intermediate.
 The school has over 1400 boys and 600 girls supported by a staff of about 135.

 The foundation stone of the school was laid by Nawab Sadeq Mohammad Khan V on 4 March 1953 and the school started functioning on 18 January 1954.

-Organization and curriculum

-Pupils in each school are divided into houses.
-Houses promote inter-house competitions and mentorship opportunities.

-The Senior school offer four types of diplomas/certifications.
-One branch is School Certificate/O-level (for grades 910) and the Higher Secondary School Certificate/A-level (for grades 1112).

-The other two types are Secondary School Certificate or Matriculation (for grades 910) and Higher Secondary School Certificate or Intermediate (for grades 1112).